 Women in Media Awards winners (Credit: Ashly Covington)

 Real indeed, and quite in evidence at the show.
-Even if those departments don’t always operating with the same set of rules, or agreements, on each side of the pond.
+Even if those departments aren’t always operating with the same set of rules, or agreements, on each side of the pond.
 One example is that mentioned by Alicia Robbins, who shot the bulk of Bridgerton’s third season, and, who we interviewed in last month’s column

 In hiring her own crew, she specifically mentioned “the British system” (not covered by the IATSE agreement!) where “people are negotiating their deals individually with each production.
 The crew goes where the money is.
 There isn’t this loyalty to a show or a DP, per se.
 They have to kind of jump ship .”